SpuzzSomchai/yt-revanced-nonroot/README.md

  ✒️ Edit `# for var` to build Revanced, Revanced Extended or both.
 Default is both

-✒️  Edit `# YTVERSION` to set specific or auto choose YouTube version supported.Number of version or blank
+✒️  Edit `# YTVERSION` to set specific or auto choose YouTube version supported.
+Number of version or blank

 ✅ Run github actions and wait 2 minutes if build 1 and 4 minutes if both